SoCreate/angular-playground/CONTRIBUTING.md

-# Contributing to Playground for Angular
+# Contributing to Angular Playground

  - [Issues and Bugs](#issue)
  - [Request/Add a Feature](#feature)